-Herbaceous peonies need rich, well-drained soil, with a pH ranging from 6.5–7.5, and a sunny location.
-They are cold hardy in Zones 2–8, so I am grateful to live in Zone 8b—a little farther south, and I couldn't grow them.
+Herbaceous peonies need rich, well-drained soil, with a pH ranging from 6.5 – 7.5, and a sunny location.
+They are cold hardy in Zones 2 through 8a.
+Unfortunately, I live in Zone 8b — a little too far south, so I can’t grow them, as it gets too hot, and our winters are not cold enough, long enough.
 If your peonies are not blooming well, or at all, some questions to ask yourself are:

 - Are they in too much shade?

 - Do they have good drainage?
 (They hate wet feet.)